 David Flees From King Saul To Ein Gedi

-Samuel heads to Bethlehem, ostensibly to offer sacrifice, and invited Jesse and his sons.
+Samuel heads to Bethlehem, ostensibly to offer sacrifice, and invites Jesse and his sons.
 Dining together, Jesse’s sons are brought one by one to Samuel, each being rejected; at last, Jesse sends for David, the youngest, who is tending sheep.
 When brought to Samuel, David is anointed by him in front of his other brothers.
 Another episode is when In 1 Samuel 16:14–23, Saul is troubled by an evil spirit sent by God.
-So he requests soothing music, and a servant recommends David the son of Jesse, who is renowned for his skills as a harpist and other talents.
+So he requests soothing music, and a servant recommends David, the son of Jesse, who is renowned for his skills as a harpist and other talents.

 David & Goliath